Killing of Suzanne Jovin: Murder

-Very shortly thereafter, Jovin headed out on foot to the Yale police communications center under the arch at Phelps Gate on Yale's Old Campus to return the keys to the car she had borrowed.
+Very shortly thereafter Jovin headed out on foot to the Yale police communications center under the arch at Phelps Gate on Yale's Old Campus to return the keys to the car she had borrowed.
 Shortly before reaching her destination, around 9:22, Jovin encountered classmate Peter Stein, who was out for a walk.
 Stein is quoted by the Yale Daily News as saying, "She did not mention plans to go anywhere or do anything else afterward.
 She just said that she was very, very tired and that she was looking forward to getting a lot of sleep."
 Stein also said Jovin was not wearing a backpack, was holding one or more sheets of white 8 ½ x 11 inch paper in her right hand, that she was walking at a "normal" pace and did not look nervous or excited, and that their encounter lasted only two to three minutes.

 Based on the timeline, Jovin is presumed to have returned the keys to the borrowed car at about 9:25.
 She was reportedly last seen alive at between 9:25–9:30 by another Yale student, on foot returning from a Yale hockey game, "walking north on College Street".
 However, it was later clarified, "It is unclear... whether Jovin was walking somewhere, waiting for someone or pausing to admire the holiday lights along the New Haven Green."

-At 9:55 pm, someone dialed 911 to report a woman bleeding at the corner of Edgehill Road and East Rock Road, 1.9 miles from the Yale campus, where Jovin was last seen alive.
+At 9:55 p.m. someone dialed 911 to report a woman bleeding at the corner of Edgehill Road and East Rock Road, 1.9 miles from the Yale campus, where Jovin was last seen alive.
 When police arrived at 9:58, they found Jovin fatally stabbed 17 times in the back of her head and neck and her throat slit.
 She was lying on her stomach, feet in the road, body on the grassy area between the road and the sidewalk.
 She was fully clothed and still wearing her watch and earrings, with a crumpled dollar bill in her pocket.
 Her wallet was later found to be still in her room.
-Suzanne Jovin was officially pronounced dead at 10:26 pm at Yale New Haven Hospital.
+Suzanne Jovin was officially pronounced dead at 10:26 p.m. at Yale New Haven Hospital.